- Your Government

 Conservation Lands & Trails

-The Conservation Commission owns and maintains approximately 2,000 acres of protected land throughout Weston that is open to the public for passive recreation.
+The Conservation Commission owns and maintains approximately 1,800 acres of protected land throughout Weston that is open to the public for passive recreation.
 Approximately 90 miles of trails, fire roads, and hilltop outlooks have been maintained for public use and enjoyment with most of the funding provided by the Weston Forest & Trail Association.
-A color map showing all town trails can be purchased from the Conservation Department in Town Hall for $10.

 Conservation Land Use Rules & Regulations

 The Conservation Commission has established rules and regulations to ensure that Weston’s conservation lands are managed and maintained in accordance with the requirements of the Conservation Commission Act and its mission.

 While conservation trails are open to dogs and commercial dog walkers, Weston does have a strict policy regarding dogs on the trails.

 Find information on the history of Weston's conservation land, as well as opportunities for guided walks and recommended parcels.